ABorden23/School_District_Analysis/README.md

 * Average Math Scores: moved from 79% to 78.9% (.1 point) as a result of this change.
 * Average Reading Scores did not change
-* Percentage %  Passing Math moved from 75% to 74% (1 percentage point)
+* Percentage of Passing Math moved from 75% to 74% (1 percentage point)
-* Percentage %  Reading moved from 86% to 85% (1 percentage point)
+* Percentage of Reading moved from 86% to 85% (1 percentage point)
-* Percentage %  Passing moved from 65% to 64% (1 percentage point
+* Percentage of Passing moved from 65% to 64% (1 percentage point)

 **School Summary**